rvale01/sdp-feeding-project/README.md

 <h3>Requirements</h3>
 In order to run this project locally, make sure to have Node and npm installed locally

+Before running the frontend code, you need to make sure to run the python code too (from the API repo).

 <h3>Steps to follow to run the project locally</h3>

 First clone the project: